mahavedalla/mahavedalla/docs/questions/nibbana/what-directly-conduces-to-nibbana.md

-# What directly conduces to Nibbāna?
+Question: What directly conduces to Nibbāna?
 Answer in Brief: -
 Category: Nibbāna
 Sutta References: AN 1.296-305